HerrHozi/AS2Go-Prepare-Domain-Controller/README.md

 ### STEP #1 - Create the AS2Go OU Structure

-The following command will automatically create the required OU structure.
+Run the following command to create the required OU structure and AD Groups.
 ```PowerShell
 New-AS2GoOus.ps1
 ```